biotorrents/gazelle/README.md

 This is Oppaitime's version of Gazelle

-Below is a list of differences between this version of Gazelle and What.cd's.
+Below are some lists of differences between this version of Gazelle and What.cd's.
 Please note that these lists are far from complete.

 ## Major Changes